Vincit/objection.js/doc/index.md

     movies: [{
       id: 1,

       // Upsert graphs can be arbitrarily deep.
+This modifies the
+      // reviews of "Horrible Bosses".
       reviews: [{
         // Update a review.
         id: 1,